ndurgasailesh/TodosApi/README.md

 * MiddleWare:
 - Global error handling Middleware

-* Repository : To Manage Data and tasklists
+* Repository : To Manage Data and tasklists (Pattern :Repository Pattern for object relational Mapping to Sql)

 * Services: To Manage TaskLists